Unexpected (but true) things about sharing knowledge with your team

 New employees find their way faster

-Imagine coming into a completely new and unfamiliar work environment that has been in business for years.
-You will certainly need time to adapt and get used to the new work environment.
-What everyone needs in those moments is a community that will accept them.
+Imagine stepping into a completely new and unfamiliar workplace that has been around for years.
+You’ll definitely need time to adjust to your new environment.

-And a community that welcomes new colleagues with a smile is a community that fosters a culture of knowledge sharing.
+What everyone needs during those moments is a supportive community that welcomes them.
+A community that greets new colleagues with a smile fosters a culture of knowledge sharing.

 This is also supported by Gallup's study which shows that organizations with highly motivated and engaged employees outperform competitors with less engaged workers by an incredible margin of 147%.